Eurolinguistics: Grammatical features

 European languages are seldom pure representatives of one type.
 For (a) Modern English is a good example (and in many ways the code oral of French verbs); for (c) Old English and Modern High German are good examples (and in many ways the code écrit of French verb forms); classical representatives of type (b) are Finnish and Hungarian.
 If a language is not isolating, this does not necessarily mean that it has no word-order rules.
 Latin, Basque, Finnish and the Slavic languages have a relatively free word order, whereas many languages show more restricted rules.
 German and Dutch, e.g., show verb-second word-order in main clauses and verb-final order in subordinate clauses.
 English has subject-verb word-order, which is also preferred by the Romanic languages.
 Irish and Scottish Gaelic have a basic verb-initial word order.

-We can also distinguish between analytic constructions (with free grammatical morphemes, i.e. grammatical elements as separate words) and synthetic constructions (with bound grammatical morphemes, i.e. grammatical elements attached to or included in a word), e.g. the house of the man vs. the man's house.
+A distinction can also be made between analytic constructions (with free grammatical morphemes, i.e. grammatical elements as separate words) and synthetic constructions (with bound grammatical morphemes, i.e. grammatical elements attached to or included in a word), e.g. the house of the man vs. the man's house.

 Apart from the points already mentioned, the categories of aspect (not always easy to separate from the tense system) and gender are noteworthy.
 Under the category of aspect linguists basically understand the distinction between perfective actions (activity finished, has led to a result; single event) and imperfective actions (activity not yet finished, w/out information on termination; long duration, repetitive).
 The Slavic languages have a fine and rigid aspect system; in English there's the distinction between progressive and non-progressive (simple) and a distinction between present perfect and past; in the Romanic languages the imperfect serves to denote background actions.